eh3rrera/eh3rrera.github.io/_posts/2017-04-05-becoming-a-pluralsight-author.md

 I don't record the audio directly in Camtasia/ScreenFlow, I record the video first and the audio second in another program.
 I use [Audacity](http://www.audacityteam.org/) which is free and cross-platform.
 Some other good (and paid) options are [Adobe Audition](https://www.adobe.com/products/audition.html) and [Reaper](http://www.reaper.fm/).

-Finally, once you have recorded your audio, a great tool to level your volume and reduce noise and hum (if any) is [Auphonic](https://auphonic.com/).
+Finally, once you have recorded your audio, a great tool to level your volume and reduce noise and hum is [Auphonic](https://auphonic.com/).
 It has a web version to process up to 2 hours of audio per month for free.

 Now, the most important part, how to structure your presentation.